This is Umlakh, a wedding ornament made of silver, worn by the groom around the forehead. Well, the groom is the King of that day.

 Ganesha is identified by his elephant head and stylized vahana a rat.
-Unusual features, more like absence of features, are his depiction with just two arms and the absence of belly.
+Unusual features, more like the absence of features, are his depiction with just two arms and the absence of a belly.

 The middle figure is tentatively identified as Karthikeya by his Vahana, a peacock or rooster, and by association.
 The attributes are not discernible enough to provide positive identification.

 Simhavahini is identified by her vahana , a lion and the presence of a sword and Trishul among the attributes.

 It is quite symbolic the wedding happens in the presence of the deities and with their blessings.